Capturing the Essence of the Savanna: A Photographic Exploration

 The Savanna Preference often evokes a sense of harmony and balance between natural and human-made elements.
 By incorporating elements of contrast and harmony into your compositions, you can create images that reflect this sense of balance and tranquility.

-Strategies for Creating Contrast and Harmony:
+Strategies for creating contrast and harmony:

 Conclusion: Expanding Your Photographic Vision